Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 ![cover](Cover.png)

-About a month ago I published an article titled ["Unit Testing is Overrated"](/blog/unit-testing-is-overrated) where I shared my thoughts on how developers place way too much faith in that testing approach and why it often isn't the best tool for the job.
-While I didn't expect that post to do particularly well, in three weeks it managed to get over 100'000 views and 1'000 comments, even despite its controversial nature (or, perhaps, owing to it?).
+About two months ago I published an article titled ["Unit Testing is Overrated"](/blog/unit-testing-is-overrated) where I shared my thoughts on how developers place way too much faith in that testing approach and why it often isn't the best tool for the job.
+While I didn't expect that post to do particularly well, in three weeks it managed to get over 100K views and 1000 comments, even despite its controversial nature (or, perhaps, owing to it?).

 It was really interesting to follow the discussions that unfolded, given the vast contrast of opinions people seemed to have on the subject.
 And while most commenters mainly shared their personal experiences, a few have also voiced criticism of the way some arguments were presented.

-In particular, a couple of comments mentioned that the drawbacks I've described, especially those pertaining to abstractions and mocking, are really just a byproduct of object-oriented programming and its inherent flaws.
+In particular, one person mentioned that the drawbacks I've described, especially those pertaining to abstractions and mocking, are really just a byproduct of object-oriented programming and its inherent flaws.
 Had my examples been designed with functional principles in mind, many of the outlined problems would never have surfaced.

 More specifically, the suggested solution was to refactor the presented class hierarchy by extracting the pure business logic away from the rest of the code.
 Getting rid of the impure dependency eliminates the need for mocking, which in turn simplifies unit testing.

 This exact approach was actually mentioned in later parts of the post as well, albeit in a slightly different context.
 Although it does make isolated testing easier for that particular snippet of code, it doesn't actually invalidate the main issues raised by the article.

-That said, I also think that the underlying principle of separating code based on purity is very important and often overlooked.
+That said, I also think that the underlying principle of code separation based on purity is very important and often overlooked.
 When used correctly, it can positively influence software design, providing benefits in terms of readability, portability and, as mentioned, unit testing.

 Depending on who you ask, this principle may have different names, such as [functional core, imperative shell](https://destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell), [impure-pure-impure sandwich](https://blog.ploeh.dk/2017/02/02/dependency-rejection), and some others.
 And while most developers seem to agree on its value, there's still some misunderstanding remaining as to how it's applied beyond simple academic examples.

 At the end of the day, just like with any other software development pattern, its usefulness is entirely situational.
-However, it offers a good mental model for reasoning about non-determinism in our code, which is relevant regardless of context.
+However, it offers a good mental model for reasoning about non-determinism in code, which is relevant regardless of context.

-In this article I will try to explain the main ideas behind this concept, such as what makes code pure or impure, why it is important to us, and how we can leverage that knowledge to write better software.
-We will also take a look at some examples where purity-based separation leads to better design, and examples where it doesn't.
+In this article we will look at what actually makes something pure or impure, why is that important to us, and how we can leverage that knowledge to write better software.
+I will show examples of where applying this principle lends to better design, as well scenarios where it doesn't.

-_Note: as usual, the code samples in this article are written in C#, but the ideas are universal and apply to practically any language._
+_Note: as usual, the code samples in this article are written in C#, but the main ideas apply to any language._

 ## Pure vs impure